-Born in Dillon County, South Carolina on September 23, 1949, James E. Lockemy has been deeply involved with community activities most of his life.
+Born in Dillon County, South Carolina in 1949, James E. Lockemy has been deeply involved with community activities most of his life.
 This began while his parents, James Edmond Lockemy and Nettie Turbeville Lockemy (both deceased), ran a country grocery store that sponsored checker tournaments, spelling bees, and boxing matches in the lower income Newtown section of the county.

 After graduating from Dillon High School, he attended The Citadel leaving in his second year after deciding to get married.
 Briefly, he attended Coastal Carolina and then returned to Dillon and worked as a bagboy at a local supermarket and delivered morning newspapers while achieving his bachelor's degree in history from the University of North Carolina at Pembroke.
 He then attended law school at the University of South Carolina.
 After graduating he entered the United States Army acquiring the rank of Captain while assigned to the 18th Airborne Corps at Fort Bragg, North Carolina.

 After completing his three year tour of duty, he joined the South Carolina Army National Guard and also accepted a position as Legislative Assistant to U.S. Senator Strom Thurmond.
 While in Washington, D.C., he served as legal counsel to a subcommittee on the Senate Judiciary Committee.
 One of his most memorable experiences was as lead staff counsel to coordinate the successful efforts to keep the Electoral College in Presidential elections.
 Senator Strom Thurmond presented him for admission to the United States Supreme Court.